-At Dr. Hilton Israelson, we strive to provide a safe, comfortable, and even enjoyable experience.
-Unfortunately, we understand that certain people have fears or anxiety associated with professional dentistry.
-Some of these fears can even prevent people from receiving the treatment they need to maintain proper oral health.
+At Dr. Xixi Wu, we strive to provide a safe, comfortable, and even enjoyable experience.
+Unfortunately, we understand that certain people have fears or anxiety associated with professional dentistry procedures.
+Some of these fears can even prevent people from receiving the periodontal treatment they need to maintain proper oral health.
 For this reason, we offer sedation options that help our patients relax during their appointment.

 Sedation dentistry may be ideal for patients who:

 |Have a low pain tolerance

 |Experience significant sensitivity issues with their teeth and gums

 |Possess a strong gag reflex

 |Have trouble sitting still in a dental chair

 Nitrous oxide, or “laughing gas,” is perhaps the most common form of sedation dentistry.
 It is also one of the safest and most effective ways to alleviate anxiety or discomfort.
 The gas is administered through a special mask that fits over your nose during your procedure.